mjordan/islandora_workbench_docs/docs/adding_media.md

-You can add media to nodes by providing a CSV file with a `node_id` column plus a `file` field that contains the name of the file you want to add.
+You can add media to existing nodes by providing a CSV file with a `node_id` column plus a `file` field that contains the name of the file you want to add.
 For example, your CSV file could look like this:

 ```text
 node_id,file